nickdelnano/recently-played-playlists-parser/README.md

 A bit later, I thought about creating a grammar to define a "playlist", so that a single playlist could be composed of infinitely many playlists.

 And about 1 year later, I have this proof of concept.
 I have named it "recently-played-playlists" because every playlist will only contain songs that you have previously listened to.
-There is absoutely no suggestion of music in this project -- I'll leave that to the larger companies who still seem to have trouble getting it right.
+There is absoutely no suggestion of music.
 This project is meant to allow unrestricted access to identifying your personal listening patterns, and creating playlists that you are unable to do by yourself.

 I'm also looking to continue developing if I find interesting ideas.
 I have a [few examples below that should give you an idea of what's possible](https://github.com/ndelnano/recently-played-playlists-parser/blob/master/README.md#show-me-a-damn-example).
 Send me any of your own ideas via an issue or email.